-One of the main reasons anyone travels to Green Bay is to go to a game.
+The main reason anyone travels to Green Bay is to go to a game.
 With a population of just over 100,000, it’s one of the smallest cities home to one of the best NFL teams in the league.
-(Driving around felt like we were in Yorkton, Saskatchewan but with more historic houses and a few bridges).
+(Driving around felt like we were in small-town Saskatchewan but with more historic houses and a few bridges).

 There is nothing like seeing the Packers play in person on home turf!

 I’d recommend arriving to the stadium several hours before game time to make sure you have enough time to check out the Pro Shop, go tailgating and wait to get through security.